tristanlatr/libstatic/libstatic/_lib/passmanager/README.md

 - ``astroid``: While a great library, it does not offer the flexibility we thrive for - it includes a couples of APIs the main one being ``NodeNG.infer()`` that returns a generator for potential values.
 I've tried to use it but could not make it evaluate the values of ``__all__`` variables without patching astroid internals (which is not really inline with the GNU Lesser General Public License v2.1).
 Also it does not work with the standard library AST.
+- ``pytype``: There is an included library in pytype: [traces](https://google.github.io/pytype/developers/tools.html#traces), but pytype analyzer is not known to be fast and working with opcode traces adds a layer of complexity.
+- ``mypy``: Some [code](https://github.com/pyastrx/pyastrx/blob/v0.5.2/pyastrx/inference/mypy.py) in the ``pyastrx`` project shows that we can use ``mypy`` to extract type inference results and later matches these to node instances.
+But this approach does not offer enough flexibility and it is rather "hacky".

 Reference Implementation
 ------------------------

-The implementation is currently at a pre-alpha stage and misses a lot of unit tests but here is where you can look at the code:
+The implementation is currently in development and misses a lot of unit tests but here is where you can look at the code:

 https://github.com/tristanlatr/libstatic/tree/passmanager/libstatic/_lib/passmanager